reory/Invoice-Fraud-Detector-Service/README.md

 ---

+## 🧪 Automated Testing
+This project includes a comprehensive test suite to ensure the data generator and AI API are perfectly synced.
+Run them with:

+pytest

+---

 ## 🤝 Contributing

 - Contributions are welcome!
 If you have ideas to improve the fraud detection logic or the dashboard UI: